cpv-project/live-profiler/docs/Profiler/Profiler.md

 The source code of this class is located at [Profiler.hpp](../../include/LiveProfiler/Profiler/Profiler.hpp).

-Profiler is the entry point class coordinate collector, analyzers and interceptors, to create a profiler instance you need to specific a model type, for example:
+Profiler is the entry point class coordinate collector, analyzers and interceptors,<br/>
+to create a profiler instance you need to specific a model type, for example:

 ``` c++